JarryChou/qcrypto-ldpc/errorcorrection/README_LDPC.md

 * LDPC Post Processing & Privacy Amplification section covers
 * Other notes: other useful readings

+## What to read if you don't know nuts about LDPC
+I didn't understand the literature so I had to refer to videos.
+Watch Readings 1 (see below) which is quite useful for understanding the theoretical stuff behind LDPC (mainly decoding).
+Readings 2 explains LDPC encoding (the idea of it; optimized 5G encoding is not implemented in AFF3CT, so i don't think the triangular matrix thing applies), QC LDPCs and also explains puncturing and shortening.
+Then you can play around with Aff3ct to see how it works in the QKD sense.
+If you want to understand the significance of "girth" and degree distributions try to implement improved PEG, then look into density evolution.
+If you want to understand the significance of code rates, you'll want to look into privacy amplification.

 ## High level overview of LDPC
-A high-level description of the LDPC procedure for QKD: take a message, calculate it's parity bits using parity check matrix H and append those bits to the mmessage to form codeword (that's the main idea for encoding). message bits / codeword bits = code rate. classical send the whole thing over, but QKD just send the parity bits. for QKD you receive the parity bits and append it behind your own sifted key, then perform decoding (various belief propagation algorithms). then reply accept / deny if successful (on top of the hash to verify). from that perspective classical and QKD LDPC are identical. only difference is that classical the parity bits can also get affected.
+A high-level description of the LDPC procedure for QKD: take a message, calculate it's parity bits using parity check matrix H and append those bits to the message to form codeword (that's the main idea for encoding). message bits / codeword bits = code rate. classical send the whole thing over, but QKD just send the parity bits. for QKD you receive the parity bits and append it behind your own sifted key, then perform decoding (various belief propagation algorithms). then reply accept / deny if successful (on top of the hash to verify). from that perspective classical and QKD LDPC are identical. only difference is that classical the parity bits can also get affected.
 It is possible to also dirty some of the parity bits to make it even harder for Eve, but the implications of this on  privacy amplification is unknown, and also it will reduce the algorithm's ability to error correct.
 We will also not be able to amplify the LLRs of the parity bits to improve performance.

 ## Initial understanding write-up (possibly outdated / irrelevant as research progresses)